-The Dynamic Drop Down Data Source should be deployed in the Process Engine bin folder for 6.0.5000 and later1.
+The Dynamic Drop Down Data Source should be deployed in the Process Engine bin folder for 6.0.5000 and later.
+For 6.2.3000 and later, it may be deployed in the Ext directory as well, if automatic loading is used.

-Dynamic Drop Down Data Sources that are placed in the bin folder are loaded at application start time and held as type initializer for as long as the application lives.
+Prior to 6.2.3000, Dynamic Drop Down Data Sources that are placed in the bin folder are loaded at application start and held for as long as the application lives.